Boards and Annual Conference Venues

 JULY 12, 2013

 With less than a month away for ASAE I thought I’d share some social media prep work you can be doing to make the most of your conference attendance.
-With every conference there are two segments behind the social media activity – the event host/organization and the rest of the world.
 The post 7 Tips to Making the Most of Conference appeared first on YourMembership.com.

 Forecasting The Future Of Conferences: Trends You Should Adopt Now